Travel Guides

 Head Into Town for Dinner

 Big Sky has many great restaurants, and it’s not all mountain cuisine.
-You can find many different cuisines, and casual spots alongside fine-dining restaurants.
-Some favorites are Peak Chophouse, Riverhouse BBQ, Lotus Pad, Blue Buddha, and Olive B’s.
-After dinner, catch a movie or grab a cocktail at The Independent, a cinema with a great bar, or party with locals at Tips Up.
+You can find several different cuisines, and casual spots alongside fine-dining restaurants.
+Some favorites are Peaks Chophouse, Riverhouse BBQ, Blue Buddha, and Olive B’s.
+After dinner, catch a movie or grab a cocktail at the Waypoint, a cinema with a great bar, or party with locals at Tips Up, a rowdy bar oin the town center.

 Day Three